MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-abbreviations.md

 ms.custom: internal, readiness, fasttrack-edit
 ---

-# Recommended abbreviations for Azure resource types
+# Recommended abbreviations for Azure resources

-This page provides recommended abbreviations for various Azure resource types to include in your naming conventions.
+Here you'll find recommended abbreviations for naming Azure resource.
+The tables below list Azures resource, the resource provider namespace or entity, and the recommended abbreviation for that resource.

 You can use the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) to help automate and scale your naming strategy.